johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{bmatrix}
 $$

-By removing the magnitude "shortcut," the model must minimize angles to improve classification—which directly benefits cosine similarity.
+By removing the magnitude "shortcut," the model must minimize angles to improve classification—which directly benefits cosine distances.

 To normalize the embeddings, we modify our network's `forward(...)` method: